-Per GeneReviews, it is appropriate to evaluate at-risk family members with a female reproductive system (i.e., the sisters or maternal relatives with a female reproductive system of an affected individual with a male reproductive system and first-degree relatives of a known or possible heterozygous individual with a female reproductive system) in order to identify as early as possible heterozygous individuals with a female reproductive system who would benefit from cardiac surveillance.
+Per GeneReviews, it is appropriate to evaluate at-risk female family members (i.e., the sisters or maternal female relatives of an affected male and first-degree relatives of a known or possible heterozygous female) in order to identify as early as possible heterozygous females who would benefit from cardiac surveillance.
 Evaluations can include molecular genetic testing if the DMD pathogenic variant in the family is known.